|Nutrition Facts (per serving)|

+In a separate bowl, beat egg whites with salt on medium-high speed until they hold soft glossy peaks.
 Continue beating egg whites on high speed, gradually adding the remaining 1/3 cup sugar, until the egg whites hold stiff glossy peaks.

 Gently stir 1/3 of the eggs whites into the chocolate mixture, then carefully fold in the remaining egg whites.
 The chocolate mixture should be light and bubbly and even colored, without egg white streaks.

-Spoon your soufflé mixture into the prepared ramekins and allow to rest for up to 30 minutes or bake right away for 12 – 15 minutes (slightly longer at high altitudes) until risen with a crusty exterior.
+Spoon your soufflé mixture into the prepared ramekins and allow to rest for up to 30 minutes or bake right away for 12 to 15 minutes (slightly longer at high altitudes) until risen with a crusty exterior.
 Serve with a dusting of cocoa or powdered sugar if desired.

 - A soufflé should be assembled as quickly as possible.
-So, before you start preparing your souffle, weigh up and measure out all your ingredients, doing this will speed up the preparation time.
+So before you start preparing your soufflé, weigh up and measure out all your ingredients; doing this will speed up the preparation time.

 - Egg whites will not rise if the bowl or utensils you use are greasy.
 So, make sure all the equipment you are using is clean and grease free.